RanaAlkhoudari/Weather/README.md

 The app needs to interact with another endpoint from the same API to grab data.

-The app needs to interact with other API to grab data.
+The app needs to interact with another API to grab data.